cc-hpc-itwm/tarantella/docs/source/data_parallel.rst

 Averaging over *local* batches instead of global batches should in practice have only minor influence on the quality of the final test accuracy.
-Note however, the two extreme cases of very small and very large *local* batch sizes.
+Note however, the extreme case of very small *local* batch sizes.

 .. caution::